DhruvaG2000/Arduino-Core-Zephyr/examples/button_press_led/README.rst

-.. _blinky-sample:

-Blinky
+Button Press LED
 ######

 Overview
 ********

-This Arduino Blinky sample blinks an LED forever using the `ArduinoAPI`.
+This Arduino sample turns ON BUILTIN LED if button pressed using the `ArduinoAPI`.

 Requirements
 ************